Jay White: Foreign excursion (2016–2017)

-Return to NJPW

 Chaos (2017–2018)

 On 5 November 2017, at Power Struggle, White returned to NJPW as the mysterious "Switchblade.”
 He had been teased for the past several months, challenging Hiroshi Tanahashi to a match for the IWGP Intercontinental Championship at Wrestle Kingdom 12 in Tokyo Dome, before attacking him.
 The following day, NJPW officially announced the match between Tanahashi and White for Wrestle Kingdom 12.
 On 4 January, White was defeated by Tanahashi in the title match.

 On 5 January, Jay teased joining Bullet Club; however, White then betrayed Kenny Omega by attacking him with a Blade Runner.
 A day later, he joined the Chaos faction in order to face off against Bullet Club and Kenny Omega, claiming he needed backup in his fight against Bullet Club.
 On 28 January at The New Beginning in Sapporo, White defeated Omega to become the second IWGP United States Heavyweight Champion in the title's history.
 On 25 March, he went on to defend the title for the first time against Hangman Page at NJPW Strong Style Evolved Event in Long Beach, California.
 White would make his second successful title defence against David Finlay at Road to Dontaku.
 White would make his third defense of the title beating Punishment Martinez on night 2 of the ROH/NJPW War of the Worlds Tour in May.

 At Dominion 6.9 in Osaka-jo Hall, White was pinned in a tag team match by Juice Robinson.
 Because of this, White defended and lost the title to Juice at the G1 Special in San Francisco, ending his reign at 160 days and three successful title defenses.
 White then competed in 2018 G1 Climax, where he competed in the A Block, where he ended with 12 points (six wins and three losses).
 In the tournament, he scored major wins over the leader of Chaos, Kazuchika Okada, as well as eventual winner Hiroshi Tanahashi, notably being the only person to defeat Tanahashi in the tournament.